Contrasting Identifying Assumptions of Average Causal Effects: Robustness and Semiparametric Efficiency: Efficiency Comparisons

-\end{proposition} The proof of Proposition \ref{th:bd_fd_td_eif} is similar to the proof of Proposition \ref{th:td_bd_eif} and provided in \ref{sec:appendix_proof_lemma_fd_td_bd}.
-The influence function $\varphi_{bd, fd, td}$ is the same as the efficient influence function in Theorem 14 from \citet{rotnizky2020efficient} for the distribution compatible with the DAG in Figure \ref{fig:all_criteria}.
-This is not obvious, and is an interesting result per se.
+\end{proposition} See the corresponding expression for $var \varphi_{bd,fd,td}$ in Appendix \ref{sec:appendix_var_eif}.
+The proof of Proposition \ref{th:bd_fd_td_eif} is similar to the proof of Proposition \ref{th:td_bd_eif} and is provided in \ref{sec:appendix_proof_lemma_fd_td_bd}.
+Since the independencies in the observed data distribution here are the same as for the Bayesian network compatible with a DAG defined by the paths $C\rightarrow A \rightarrow Z \rightarrow Y, C \rightarrow Y$, the influence function $\varphi_{bd, fd, td}$ is the same as the efficient influence function in Theorem 14 from \citet{rotnizky2020efficient} for the distribution compatible with such a DAG.